U.S. imposes wide array of sanctions on Russia for 'malign' actions | Law-Order

 U.S. imposes wide array of sanctions on Russia for 'malign' actions

-The United States on Thursday imposed a broad array of sanctions on Russia to punish it for alleged interference in U.S. elections, cyber-hacking, bullying Ukraine and other "malign" acts.
-The measures blacklisted Russian companies, expelled Russian diplomats and placed limits on the Russian sovereign debt market in steps sure to anger Moscow.
+The United States on Thursday imposed a broad array of sanctions on Russia to punish it for alleged interference in the U.S. election, cyber-hacking, bullying Ukraine and other "malign" acts.
+The measures blacklisted Russian companies, expelled Russian diplomats and placed limits on the Russian sovereign debt market.
+More penalties could come, although Washington did not want to escalate matters, the Biden administration said.

 It has also brushed off allegations that it put bounties on U.S. soldiers in Afghanistan.
 The White House said it was expelling 10 Russian diplomats in Washington D.C., including representatives of the Russian intelligence services and for the first time, formally named the Russian Foreign Intelligence Service (SVR) as the perpetrator of the SolarWinds Corp hack.